cultuurnet/projectaanvraag-angular/docs/development.md

 ## Testing

-Running `grunt test` will run the unit tests with karma.
+Running `npm run test` will run the unit tests with karma.